 Choosing a tagline looks easy, but choosing a tagline that works well for a technology startup is surprisingly hard.
 There are several common mistakes that new startup team make when choosing their tagline.
 These are easily avoidable if you know what to look out for.

 I’ve been helping a software startup recently with their search for a new tagline.
 Like many bootstrapped startups, they don’t have enough cash for a full brand strategy project.
-Even so, to create a tagline that works you still need more strategic thinking than just jumping straight to the whiteboard to pull a tagline out of your a__.
+Even so, to create a tagline that works you still need more strategic thinking than just jumping straight to the whiteboard by yourself to pull a tagline out of your a__.

 Six criteria for a good tagline

 The most important thing to ask is where your tagline will be used.
 Is it going on the back of your business cards?
-On the signage outside you office?
-If you are a tech startup with a quirky name then you will be using your tagline locked-up below your wordmark as part of your logo.
+On the signage outside your office?
+If you are a tech startup with a quirky name then you will mostly be using your tagline locked-up below your wordmark as part of your logo.

 Or to use the terminology from the Lean Startup and Business Model Generation, what is the “job” that the user is trying to do?
 Your tagline needs to address the specific “User Job” that your product helps them to get done.

-Technology marketing works best when you start with an existing pain and then find a solution to the pain.
+Technology marketing works best when you start with an existing customer pain and then find a solution to that pain.
 Imagine that your customer’s pain makes them like a group of people walking around with a big padlock around their necks.
 They are looking for a key to unlock their particular padlock.
 Sure, they’d like to choose the cheapest, most reliable, nicest key that their peers also use.
-But before any of that, they just want to know, “Can you solve my pain?”
+But before any of that, they just want to know, “Can you solve my specific pain?”
 To answer this, people need to know what industry you are in and what industries you serve.